AdobeDocs/experience-platform.en/help/identity-service/namespaces.md

 ### View identity namespaces {#view-identity-namespaces}

 >[!CONTEXTUALHELP]
->id="platform_identity_view_integration_identites"
+>id="platform_identity_view_integration_identities"
 >title="View integration identities"
 >abstract="Integration identities are namespaces that are used to connect with other systems and are not used in identity resolution or to stitch identities. <br> These identities are hidden by default.
-Use the toggle to view integration namespaces"
+Use the toggle to view integration namespaces."

 To view identity namespaces in the UI, select **[!UICONTROL Identities]** in the left navigation and then select **[!UICONTROL Browse]**.